CWinthorpe/deribit_charts/README.md

 # Deribit Charts
 Chart_writer.js will automatically pull chart history from Deribit format it in OHLC and place it in JSON files.
-You can specific any timeframe you want in seconds on the config.json file.
+You can specify any timeframe you want in seconds on the config.json file.

 ## How to use
 1. clone this repository and run __npm install__ in folder to install all required dependencies